 thoughts is not all great and i just wanna stay away from his fans as what i've said before.

-If you're one of those people who watch Yu-Gi-Oh for the exciting duel scenes and sick animations, VRAINS has definitely got your back.
-The animation quality is top-notch, as usual, and can probably be considered as another upgrade from the past series.
+In the animation department, needless to say that since it's a Yu-Gi-Oh series, you can expect top-notch battle scenes that can probably be considered as another upgrade from the past series.
 As another plus, the music is also amazing (and I think the general concensus would agree with me on this one) that I don't actually skip both the opening and ending song in each episode, which is a pretty rare case for me.

-TL:DR While the story is still building up, the characters so far are great and well-introduced.
+TL:DR The show so far has been great - the story is very enjoyable and well-paced, and the characters are well-introduced and very relatable to the audience.
 Animation and duel scenes are amazing as usual, and the music choice is also one of my personal favourite this season.
 As a Yu-Gi-Oh fan I'm immensely enjoying the anime so far, as it seems to be another step-up from the past series.